AGALYALR/AGALYALR/README.md

 - 💡 Final-year Computer Science student passionate about **Web Development**, **UI/UX Design**, and **Database Management**.
 - 🌱 Constantly learning new tools and technologies to solve real-world problems.
-- 💼 Seeking an **entry-level role** to contribute and grow in a dynamic, team-driven environment.
 - ✨ Focused on building clean, user-friendly applications that make an impact.

 ---